-Part B covers these screenings if your doctor determines you're at risk for diabetes or you're diagnosed with pre-diabetes.
-These lab tests are covered if you have any of these risk factors:
+covers glucose laboratory test screenings (with or without a carbohydrate challenge) if your doctor determines you’re at risk for developing diabetes.
+You may be eligible for up to 2 screenings each year.
+Part B covers these lab tests if you have any of these risk factors:

 - High blood pressure (hypertension)